All Episodes

 And Orr then gave the FBI all of his wife's op research paid for by Clinton and the DNC, but they never told the judge this.

-For example, it's as you know, Christopher Steele hired by Fusion GPS to gather information about the links between Russia and Donald Trump.
+For example, as you know, Christopher Steele hired by Fusion GPS to gather information about the links between Russia and Donald Trump.

 And pursuant to that business arrangement, Steele, get this, prepared a series of documents styled as intelligence reports, some of which were later compiled into a dossier and published by BuzzFeed in January of 2017.